LFTW1013/ShellMod-ShellShockers/README.md

 - Gameplay Clock
 - Menu Themes
 --------------------------------
   Used with a userscript extention like TamperMonkey.
+You can also just paste this into the shellshock browser console!
 To use insert the source code into the extention by creating a new userscript and pasting/uploading the code into extention.
 (Varies depending on which extention you use.)
 Controls:
 "0" - Open/Close LebMod menu